 For this week’s Coffee Talk I had the opportunity to chat with Alex Aizenberg, a successful PR professional, avid coffee drinker (just make sure it’s regular coffee with 2% milk), beard enthusiast and musician.
 I have gotten to know Alex through his rather entertaining Twitter stream, a nice blend of business and pleasure.
 I’m always learning something new from Alex as he is a savvy professional, currently working with one of the leading global public relations agencies, Weber Shandwick for 5+ years.
-I guess you could say he knows what he’s doing .
+I guess you could say he knows what he’s doing ;).
 In addition to PR, you can find Alex relaxing with his supportive wife, adorable dog, and playing on one of his eight guitars.
 Bet you didn’t know that A) Weber Shandwick has a house band named “Webster’s Sandwich” for an annual event called Agency Idol and B) that Alex has been the lead guitarist since the start!
 I hope you enjoy this chat as much as I did and learn something new along the way.
-Read the rest of this entry »
+Continue reading

 Over the last six months, Coffee Talk has taught me and hopefully you, about the many sectors of public relations.
 We’ve learned about agency and corporate life, entertainment, and consumer PR, juggling careers and a family, and how to go solo and much more.
 PR is so diverse that we can learn something new about it everyday, but what about the rest of our communications professionals?
 We work with media professionals on a daily basis, yet we never really get the chance to see what a day is like in their life.
 So I’ve decided to open Coffee Talk to media professionals too.
 I will interview hard working professionals from all different levels to give us an inside look at their daily life.
 First one to bat, Rob “Stats” Guerrera, production assistant for ESPN’s “Mike & Mike in the Morning”.